 - Sweetened White Bean Paste (a.k.a.
 Shiro An) – the white bean version of the sweetened red bean paste.

-- Agar Agar Powder – a gelatinous substance that’s derived from seasweeds and commonly used in Asian cuisines.
+- Agar Agar Powder (also called Agar Powder) – a gelatinous substance that’s derived from seasweeds and commonly used in Asian cuisines.
 It’s also becoming more popular as a plant-based alternative to gelatin.
 Agar Agar is sold in the form of flakes, powders, bars or strands, but I used the powder form as I think it gives me the most consistent results.
+I used the agar powder from NOW Foods (below), which is in Amazon (here) and also stocked in the grocery store near where I live.

 - Corn Syrup or Honey – Maple syrup and agave syrup works, but they don’t produce the thick, fudgy mouthfeel of neri-yokan as the ones made with corn syrup or honey.